-A Standards-Aligned Curriculum for Gifted Learners
+A Standards-Aligned Curriculum for Gifted Learners within the Cluster Model of Gifted Education:

-Multi-Tiered System of Support for Gifted Learners
+Multi-Tiered System of Support for Gifted Learners:

 High-Impact Services Aligned with Student Need:

 Durango uses qualitative and quantitative data to inform programming decisions for students’ unique needs.
-Students’ areas of identification, their current passions, their cultural identities, their cultural context, and their current performance abilities help educators work with all stakeholders to modify their programs for their individual needs.
-Gifted facilitators monitor progress with input from all stakeholders to ensure current programming is effective and modify programs as needed.
+Students’ areas of identification, their current passions, their cultural identities, their cultural context, and their current performance abilities help educators work with all stakeholders to modify programs for their individual needs.
+Gifted teachers monitor progress with input from all stakeholders to ensure current programming is effective and modify programs as needed.

 Services for Reluctant Learners:

-Social-Emotional Learning for Gifted Students
+Social-Emotional Learning for Gifted Students:

-Durango provides annual training for all gifted facilitators in the social-emotional needs of gifted learners and utilizes a curriculum called Second Step.
+Durango provides annual training for all gifted teachers in the social-emotional needs of gifted learners and utilizes a curriculum called Second Step.
 The curriculum directly supports the unique needs of ALL learners, including gifted learners who are culturally and linguistically diverse, who are experiencing poverty, and who have experienced trauma.
 All stakeholders (including students) are evaluating the efficacy of each instructional unit for revisions and changes over the summer for this curriculum adoption.

 College and Career Readiness: